hyunsunWkd/Algorithm_Practice/README.md

 <p> 2.
 If deleteNode is head of the linked list </p>
 <p> 3.
 If deleteNode is between two nodes </p>
 <p> 4.
 If deleteNode is tail of the linked list </p>

+<h2> Practice3 - Minimum Swaps (c++) </h2>

+<h3> Question is.. </h3>

+We want to rearrange the random items in a single row by decreasing popularity rating such that the rating for the ith item is always greater than the popularity rating of the (i+1)th item.
+The Function must return an integer denoting the minimum number of swap operations.

+<h3> My algorithm is.. </h3>

+Selection sort algorithm's the number of swap operation is the minimum.
+So I rearranged the  array by using selection sort.